PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 <br>

 # **15. Previous Participation in GSoC**
-Yes, I had participated in Google Summer of Code 2023 with this very organization and I would love to be a part this year as well
+Yes, I had participated in Google Summer of Code 2023 with this very organization and I would love to be a part of Mifos this year as well
 <br>

 # **16. Application to multiple orgs**